epenning/aging-biomarkers/README.md

 Our project goals are to explore the relationships between biomarkers or other survey data and age.

-In the first part we plan to explore aspects such as socioeconomic status and demographics in relation to age, age categories, or biomarkers such as blood pressure, oral health, etc.
+In Part I, we plan to explore aspects (e.g., socioeconomic status, demographics) or biomarkers (e.g. blood pressure, oral health, etc.) in relation to age and age categories (early aging, middle aging, late aging).

-Our tentative plan for the second part is to determine significant biomarkers that can be used in a regression to predict the biological age of an individual.
+In Part II, the tentative plan is to determine significant biomarkers that can be used in a regression to predict the biological age of an individual.
 For example, perhaps a marker such as blood pressure might indicate that a person might be at risk for suffering